 Copper and brass are different in the sense one is a metal and the other is an alloy.
-To find out the difference between copper and brass, we first need to know a bit about metals as copper is a metal.
-All elements found in nature are classified into metals and non metals.
-Metals are elements that are very good conductors of heat and electricity and thus have great significance for us as they find multiple uses in electronics and electrical appliances.
-They are very important building and construction materials and used extensively in vehicles, airplanes, furniture and countless household items.
+To find out the difference between copper and brass, we first need to know a bit about metals since copper is a metal.
+All elements found in nature categorized into three groups as metals, metalloids and nonmetals.
+Metals are very good conductors of heat and electricity and have a great significance for us as they have multiple uses in electronics and electrical appliances.
+They are also very important building and construction materials and used extensively in vehicles, aeroplanes, furniture and countless household items.

 Copper is a base metal, and we can find it naturally under the earth’s crust in the form of its oxides.
 When it is in its purest form, it is a soft and malleable metal.
 Also, it is reddish-orange in colour but, when oxidized, it becomes green.
 Moreover, it is a metal with high thermal and electrical conductivity.
 And, it is malleable and ductile.
 Besides, human beings, plants, and animals have little amount of copper in their bodies.

 Human beings have known this metal for thousands of years, and it is still useful.
 In modern times, copper has extensive use in the electrical industry because of its excellent physical properties of thermal and electrical conductivity.
 Also, as it is malleable and ductile, it is perfect for making wires.

 Brass is an alloy of copper.
 An alloy is a mixture of two or more metals and other compounds.
 We produce alloys to get desirable and enhanced properties than the pure metal.
 Since ancient times, copper is being used to make different kinds of alloys by mixing other substances with it.
 Brass is a classic example of an alloy of copper and zinc.
 Since it is a mix of zinc and copper, brass has gold like colour and looks precious.
 It is why this alloy is useful in making decorative items and handles and knobs of doors.